A guide to the best parks in Dubai

 Facilities include a large and chlorine-free swimming pool for big dogs, a cool down pool for smaller dogs, agility equipment and obstacles, shaded areas to relax in and a shop for stocking up on all your four-legged friends’ favourite things.

-Bark Park Dubai, Al Awir, just outside of Dubai, daily 5am to 8am and 6pm to 10pm, Dhs50 weekdays, Dhs75 weekends. barkparkdubai.com
+Bark Park Dubai, Al Awir, just outside of Dubai, daily 6am to 9am and 5pm to 9pm, closed on Mon, Dhs50 weekdays, Dhs75 weekends. barkparkdubai.com

 X Park Jr.